The McConnell Story

 The McConnell Story is a 1955 dramatization of the life and career of United States Air Force (USAF) pilot Joseph C. McConnell (1922-1954) directed by Gordon Douglas.
 McConnell served as a navigator in World War II before becoming the top American ace during the Korean War and was killed on August 25, 1954, while serving as a test pilot at Edwards Air Force Base in the Mojave Desert, California.
-The Warner Brothers production, filmed in CinemaScope and Warner Color, stars Alan Ladd as McConnell and June Allyson as his wife.
+The Warner Bros. production, filmed in CinemaScope and Warner Color, stars Alan Ladd as McConnell and June Allyson as his wife.
 Longtime Warners staff composer Max Steiner wrote the musical score for the film.

 Plot

 In 1941, Joseph "Mac" McConnell Jr. (Alan Ladd), a private in the Army medical corps near Fitchburg, Massachusetts, aspires to be a pilot, even going AWOL to take private lessons.
 While flying with his instructor, he realizes that military police are waiting for him at the airport and to avoid arrest, he parachutes out of the aircraft and hitches a ride with teenager Bob Brown (Robert Ellis).
 Bob takes Mac home with him where he meets Bob's mother (Sarah Selby), young brother Ronnie (Ray Ferrell) and sister Pearl (June Allyson), whom Mac nicknames "Butch".

 With the military police on his trail, Mac leaves by a back window and returns to the base, where his superior, Sgt.
 Sykes (Frank Faylen), sentences him to the stockade.
 Mac sneaks out and returns to the Brown home to see Butch, and later, after a brief courtship, proposes to her at a boxing match.
 Sykes reluctantly gives his permission and recommends Mac's promotion and transfer to a medical school in Texas, but the transfer comes through on the McConnells' wedding day, preempting their honeymoon.

 At the new base, Mac persuades his instructors that he belongs in flight school.
 When he is transferred to Washington state, a pregnant Butch returns home.
 During Christmas leave, Mac tries to hitchhike across country, but gives up when he realizes he will not arrive in time for the birth.
 Again in trouble, Mac is sentenced to sentry duty but learns about his daughter's birth from fellow student, Ty Whitman (James Whitmore).

 Despite wanting to become a pilot, Mac is assigned as a navigator on a Boeing B-17 Flying Fortress bomber.
 While flying over France, his bomber is attacked by a new German jet aircraft and after crash landing, the aircrew is rescued.
 In peacetime, Mac is miserable at a desk job in Nebraska.
 When Ty tells him about the Air Force's recruitment of experienced fliers, he volunteers.
 Butch supports Mac's decision.